texastribune/undrinkable/app/templates/raw/vinton.md

 Some of Vinton’s private suppliers, including the one Praino uses, already deal with serious water contamination issues.

-Hillside Water Works — which also serves Gonzalez, the ironworker — pulls groundwater that is naturally tainted with arsenic.
+Hillside Water Works — which also serves Gonz&#225;lez, the ironworker — pulls groundwater that is naturally tainted with arsenic.
 For the past few years, state and federal regulators have [cited](http://dww.tceq.texas.gov/DWW/JSP/Violations.jsp?tinwsys_is_number=1516&tinwsys_st_code=TX&wsnumber=TX0710050%20%20%20&DWWState=TX) and fined Hillside for selling water with dangerously high arsenic levels and failing to tell customers about the health risks of drinking it.
 Sandra Richter, the owner of Hillside, did not respond to several phone calls seeking comment.
 But Praino says she has been told it would easily cost Hillside hundreds of thousands of dollars to properly remove arsenic from the drinking water it produces.

 And those cost issues wouldn’t completely go away simply by connecting to El Paso city water.
 At least $40 million will be needed for the [water and sewer projects](http://www.vintontx.govoffice2.com/vertical/sites/%7B9571B011-F39E-4B6F-A49E-0B16AB6056A3%7D/uploads/March-_www_report.pdf) — millions more than would have been needed just a few years ago, as construction costs have skyrocketed — and not all of that will be paid for by grants.